St Mark’s Bell Tower Campanile: Tickets

 About St Mark's Bell Tower, Campanile di San Marco.

-Originally constructed in the 12th century, St Mark's Bell Tower was a lighthouse for passing ships.
-It was also used as the prototype for all campaniles on the lagoon and in the area. was then later rebuilt to its current form in the 16th century after an earthquake caused significant damage.
+Originally constructed in the 12th century, St Mark's Bell Tower or Campanile was a lighthouse for passing ships as well as watchtower for security of the city.
+It was also used as the prototype for all campaniles on the lagoon and in the area.
+It was then later rebuilt to its current form in the 16th century after an earthquake caused significant damage to the original.

 The church was only saved from collapse due to the ‘proclamation stone’ situated at the corner of the church which protected the church and saved its full collapse and it was rebuilt between 1903 and 1912.